Diamondbacks vs. Cubs Player Props Betting Odds

 Walker Stats

-- Christian Walker has 138 hits with 34 doubles, a triple, 30 home runs, 56 walks and 91 RBI.
-He's also stolen eight bases.
+- Christian Walker has recorded 138 hits with 34 doubles, a triple, 30 home runs and 56 walks.
+He has driven in 91 runs with eight stolen bases.

 Walker Recent Games